-We recommend kits are used within about 2 weeks of receipt to comply with the Natural England protocol.
-However with correct storage they should last longer.
+We recommend kits are used within 3 months of receipt to comply with the Natural England protocol.

 Samples must be taken using the Natural England approved protocol.
 In short, this involves taking 20 x 30 ml samples of water from around the edge of the pond, being careful not to disturb any sediment.
 DNA can be preserved in sediment from previous newt activity leading to a false positive.
 These samples are then mixed together and pipetted into 6 tubes, filling to the 50ml line.
 The sample tubes contain a preservative liquid that prevents your eDNA sample degrading in transit.
 It is these tubes you send back to the laboratory at Fera for analysis.